 Just to make sure you get the whole picture.
 When GMOs hit the U.S. market, the FDA, under the influence of Monsanto lobbyists, declared them safe and not materially different from non-genetically modified versions of the same crops.
 There was no outside testing or scientific research required past what Monsanto and the other GMO pushers claim in their in house so called scientific research.
 These products were unleashed into the U.S. and world market place with no required labeling either.
 So we don’t really know when we’re eating genetically modified products.
 Given the sad fact that 88 percent of corn and 94 percent of soybeans grown in America are genetically modified and many processed and packaged foods have these ingredients in them, you can bet you’re eating GMOs by the mouth full.

-Now Monsanto is actually claiming that their GMO seeds are organic because they only splice organic seeds.
-How long will it take for the NOSB Board to be hijacked by this corporate giant and declare along with Monsanto that GMOs are organic.
+Monsanto actually had the audacity to claim that their GMO seeds are organic because they only splice organic seeds.
+How long will it take for the NOSB Board to be hijacked by this corporate giant and declare along with Monsanto's new owner, Bayer, that GMOs are organic.
 That will be the death knoll for the USA Certified Organic Label.
-Recently, Monsanto was purchased by Bayer so now Bayer is the evilest Corporation on the planet.
+Recently, Now Bayer is the evilest Corporation on the planet.
 You might want to buy Generic Aspirin.

 And a new disease, along with the rise of obesity and other known diseases caused by GMOs, is coming on line.
 It’s called Morgellons Disease; and it’s characterized by itchy welts that spread over the body depending on the severity of the outbreak.
 Sometimes these welts exhibit very strange protrusions of unidentified fibers with no biological origins.
 Victims of Morgellons are discovering that eliminating food they suspect of having GMOs, causes the welts to disappear.

-Go here to read the article entitled "Activists Call for Food Safety Czar's Ouster".
+Go here to read the article entitled "".

-Go here to read the full article by Steven Lendman, Food is Power , a review of William Engdahl’s book entitled Seeds of Destruction.
+Go here to read the full article by Steven Lendman, , a review of William Engdahl’s book entitled Seeds of Destruction.

-Go here to read the article entitled "Who and What is the Monsanto Chemical Corporation?"
+Go here to read the article entitled ""

-Go here to read the article entitled "Agent Orange: Background on Monsanto's Involvement" right from the horse’s mouth.
+Go here to read the article entitled "" right from the horse’s mouth.

-Go here to read the article entitled “Dr. Oz Defends Monsanto: Eat GMO Foods, They’re the Same as Non-GMO Organic”
+Go here to read the article entitled “”

-Go here to read the article entitled "Minor Pests, Major Problem: GMO Crops, Superweeds And Pest Control"
+Go here to read the article entitled ""

 Go here to read focusing on Glyphosate-and discussion on the NEW pathogen effecting plant, animal and human fertility